PubInv/GeoChronicle/README.md

 In particular, this response was made in response to the invasion of the Ukraine by Russia and the potential need for making a journalistic record of that event.

+We recently found [Eyewitness to Atrocities](https://www.eyewitness.global/), a similar project, which is not open-source.

-## Status
+## Current Features

-This is a fork of geotagtext, a geotagging tutorial app written by Robert L. Read, Diego Aspinwall, and Neil Martis.
-Currently the only expected author of this fork is Robert L. Read, although he is seeking volunteers!

-As of March 10th, the project allows you to upload multiple photos and automatically extracts geolocation and time information to place markers on a map.
+As of August 3rd, 2026, the project allows you to upload multiple photos and automatically extracts geolocation and time information to place markers on a map.
 A color scale is used to represent time over the range of all photos uploaded.
 Clicking on a marker brings up a photo.
 The image below was made by walking near Barton Springs in Austin and using an iPhone to take 16 pictures.

 ![Screen Shot 2022-03-10 at 2 49 43 PM](https://user-images.githubusercontent.com/5296671/157765351-7674ffb8-0fbb-4c3a-9b60-4ad4dd989090.png)

 As of right now, the persistence of photos in in the local file system, but the metadata is in firebase.
-We are going to change this operate on a local install of MongoDB.
+One of our volunteers is currently attempting to store the images in firebase.

 We recently found [Eyewitness to Atrocities](https://www.eyewitness.global/) and we're thinking what to do about it.
 Rob has emailed them asking if we can give them a helping hand.